Elisa Loncón

 Elisa Loncón Antileo (born 23 January 1963) is a Mapuche linguist and indigenous rights activist in Chile.
 In 2021, Loncón was elected as one of the representatives of the Mapuche people for the Chilean Constitutional Convention.
 Following in the inauguration of the body, Loncón was elected President of the Constitutional Convention.
+This role, along with her academic career, has placed her at the center of public attention and controversy.
+In particular, her formal education became a subject of public scrutiny when the Council for Transparency (CPLT) demanded the release of her academic records, igniting a debate about the intersection of race, class, and public transparency in Chile.